todthomson/intro-to-linux-dotnetcore-docker/Part2.md

-# Step 2 - GNU/Linux Configuration & Maintenance
+# 2. Ubuntu Linux Configuration & Maintenance

 ![1-debian-is-under-ubuntu](Part2/1-debian-is-under-ubuntu.jpg)

-Now we have a basic [Ubuntu](http://www.ubuntu.com/) [GNU/Linux](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy) installation up and running we'll look a few basic pieces of installation and configuration that will make your life easy.
+Now we have a basic [Ubuntu](http://www.ubuntu.com/) [Linux](https://en.wikipedia.org/wiki/Linux_naming_controversy) installation up and running we'll look a few basic pieces of installation and configuration that will make your life easy.

 ## Background